EpiclyDelta/Random-Bitburner-scripts/README.md

 # What will be in here?
 Just some beginner scripts, nothing too heavy.
 A noteable one is the Mass SCP file-transfer

+# How do I add/execute this in the game?
+For all you beginners out there, you just type the following: nano scriptname.script (Please replace scriptname with either the script name you want or the scriptname in the Repository!)
+Paste the code from the .txt thats in this Repository Ctrl/Cmd + S (Saves the file)
+Ctrl/Cmd + B (Goes back to terminal) run scriptname.script